|Enemies||Ivory Asylum, Nathargundu|

 In 1793, the Sussgurd were defeated and came under her rule.
 Seeing the need to build an economy and supply her population of mortal and undead forces, she turned to nation-building and entered into defensive pacts with humanoid tribes and the Rilirthad.

 In 1799, a great earthquake shook the area of Khimrathil.
-The shock of this earthquake revealed the previously hidden Ivory Pyramid of Power.
-Belgunth, and her Blood Knights (all vampiric creatures) ventured into this Pyramid of Power and awoke the Guardians of the Pyramid, the krivian ghouls.
-These hybrid undead were cajoled into joining the ranks of her armies.
-These creatures and their Night Howler weaponry serve as the backbone of the Sakullêth's city guard.
+This revealed the long hidden Pyramid of Anti-Life.
+Belgunth, and her Blood Knights (all vampiric creatures) boldly ventured into this ancient edifice.
+They woke the Guardians of the Pyramid, its Pyrmidian Ghouls.
+After putting up a token fight, they joining the ranks of the conquerors.
+These ghouls, armed with Night Howlers, went on to become Sakullêth's elite city guard.

 The most widely worshiped deity of Sakullêth is Rioch Tetrax.